Becoming a freelancer is exciting. You get to make your own schedule, set your prices, and develop skills that will benefit you throughout your life.

 5 Things a New Freelancer Must Know About Taxes

 However, you are a business entity and must understand how taxes work for a self-employed entrepreneur.
+You can still file your own taxes if you’re savvy enough, but you may need a tax calculator, expense-tracking apps, and a few other tools to get the job done right.

 The Basics: Self-Employment vs. Employee